xeyownt/mwpgnjs/README.md

 # PgnJS

-PgnJS is a MediaWiki extension that embeds chess games (boards and moves) in a wiki page.
+PgnJS is a MediaWiki extension that displays chess games (boards and moves) interactively.
 Chess games are simply given in PGN format in a `<pgn>` tag and displayed thanks to the powerful javascript engine [**PgnViewerJS**](https://github.com/mliebelt/PgnViewerJS).
 In fact most of the functionality is provided by PgnViewerJS.
 This extension only implements the parsing of the `<pgn>` tag.

 Visit [PgnJS test page on WikiTest](https://wikitest.immie.org/wiki/PgnJS) for examples and trying the extension by yourself.